-As a large amount of ACM’s remain in the built environment, they then become a major issue during adverse events and natural calamities such a storms or fires.
-Therefore, many support organizations will provide information on how to handle asbestos after natural calamities or in fire damaged buildings.
+As a large amount of ACM’s remain in the built environment, they then become a major issue during adverse events and natural disasters such a storms or fires.
+Therefore, many support organisation will provide information on how to handle asbestos after a natural disaster or in fire damaged buildings.

 In many developed countries there are regulations regarding removing and disposing of asbestos and can impose large fines and serious penalties to those who violate the laws around asbestos.
-To reduce the risk of exposure, the support organization encourage people to dispose of ACM’s to safeguard workers and the public and will provide information on current asbestos legislation, accredited testing and licensed removal and disposal companies.
+To reduce the risk of exposure and to safeguard workers and the public, the support organisation encourage people to dispose of ACM’s properly and will provide information on current asbestos legislation, accredited testing and licensed removal and disposal companies.

-All support organizations provide information on ARDs which can appear on their website or provided in a booklet.
+All support organisations provide information on ARDs which can appear on their website or provided in a booklet.
 Some of the information is reviewed by the top mesothelioma specialists in each of the various countries.
-Some organization keep up to date with the latest medical and scientific developments associated with ARD.
+Some organisations keep up to date with the latest medical and scientific developments associated with ARDs.
 They will include information on asbestosis, pleural plaques, mesothelioma, and lung cancer with associate information and resources, depending on the disease.

 Other resources and links

-Not all patients with ARDs live in the cities and will often have to travel to major centers for appointments with specialists and treatment which can then delay a diagnosis.
-The additional stress associated with travel can be alleviated with support from the victim organizations with travel and accommodation.
-Some organization have an outreach program connecting patients with the best care based on their location to build relationships and discuss current and emerging treatment options with doctors and researchers.
-Barriers to effective health care include the tyranny of distance but also socioeconomic factors and often support organizations will have medical loan schemes for assistive equipment such as humidifier, nebulizers, member discount on oxygen; oxygen concentrators, oxygen bottles and wheelchair or provide information to access Government and community support services.
+Not all patients with ARDs live in the cities and will often have to travel to major centres for appointments with specialists and treatment which can then delay a diagnosis.
+The additional stress associated with travel can be alleviated with support from the victim organisations with travel and accommodation.
+Some organisations have an outreach program connecting patients with the best care based on their location to build relationships and discuss current and emerging treatment options with doctors and researchers.
+Barriers to effective health care is not only include the tyranny of distance but also socioeconomic factors and often support organisations will have medical loan schemes for assistive equipment such as humidifier, nebulizers, member discount on oxygen; oxygen concentrators, oxygen bottles and wheelchair or provide information to access Government and community support services.

-Many of the organisations run events to provide face-to-face empathic support meetings to patients and their families, to raise awareness of the dangers of asbestos and to fundraiser.
+Many of the organisations run events to provide face-to-face empathic support meetings for patients and their families, to raise awareness of the dangers of asbestos and to fundraiser.

 National asbestos awareness campaigns are held around the world on various days, the date is often important to that nation, such as when asbestos was banned.
 These campaigns can range from a day to a month with a targeted asbestos awareness campaign such on homeowners who are undertaking renovation or demolition.
 National asbestos awareness will often incorporate mesothelioma action or a memorial day to remember those who have lost their lives to ARDs.

-To support research into ARDs and to enhance the capacity of ongoing supportive services the organisations undertake a range of fundraising activities. which can include a walk for mesothelioma, golf days, race days, gala dinners, raffles, and merchandise such a wristband, to help raise awareness of the dangers of asbestos and show support for those it has impacted, These fundraising events are often sponsored by local businesses or law firms.
+To support research into ARDs and to enhance the capacity of ongoing supportive services the organisations undertake a range of fundraising activities, which can include a walk for mesothelioma, golf days, race days, gala dinners, raffles, and merchandise such a wristbands, to help raise awareness of the dangers of asbestos and show support for those it has impacted.
+These fundraising events are often sponsored by local businesses or law firms.